Most people are familiar with sodium chloride (commonly known as salt) as a kitchen ingredient, but it also has important medical uses.

 Maintaining blood pressure and hydration

 Your kidneys, brain, and adrenal glands work together to regulate the amount of sodium in your body.
-Chemical signals stimulate the kidney to either hold on to water so it can be reabsorbed into the bloodstream or get rid of excess water through the urine.
+Chemical signals stimulate the kidney to either hold on to water so it can be reabsorbed into the bloodstream or get rid of excess water through urine.

 When there’s too much sodium in your bloodstream, your brain signals your kidneys to release more water into your blood circulation.
 This leads to an increase in blood volume and blood pressure.
 Decreasing your sodium intake can lead to less water being absorbed into the bloodstream.
 The result is a lower blood pressure.

-For the most part, sodium chloride isn’t a health hazard, but in excessive amounts it can irritate your:
+For the most part, sodium chloride isn’t a health hazard, but in excessive amounts, it can irritate your:

 • eyes